 - Garage shelves should ideally be 48 to 60 inches from the floor to make them accessible, visible, and safe.

-- Shelf depth matters.
+- Garage shelf depth matters.
 A range of 12 to 16 inches is a good target.

 - Leave about 12 to 18 inches between shelves for maximum adjustability.